lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 7/Reading/Objects.md

 ## Objects

 Objects in programming is the means by which a developers models real world objects into programming languages.
-Objects form the basis of *Object-Oritented Programming*.
+Objects form the basis of *Object-Oritented Programming* and is the driving force behind *encapsulation*.
 When creating programs, developers will often spend the early stages creating lists of objects that a program will need to model.
 For example, a program will not know what a vehicle is until a programming gives the program an explicit model for what a vehicle is, what it is made of, its size, purpose, name, type, etc.

 ## Classes